dmillz/Comic-Text/readme.md

 - New!
 Optionally replace tooltips for *ALL* HTML elements, not just images.
 - Rewritten tooltip engine for superior performance.
 - Shiny new options page.

+Version 1.2.2 (September 2, 2011)

+- The Comic Text tooltip may now be dimissed by right clicking on it.
+- When using the Comic Text to replace all HTML elements, <embed>s are no longer processed, since they don't reliably fire mouse events.